 Tourists can also find the Historic World War II Marinship Exhibit and other rotating exhibits at the San Francisco Bay-Delta Model, and the Phil Frank History Research Room at the Sausalito Civic Center on Litho Street contains archives and additional special exhibits.

 Where to Stay in Sausalito for Sightseeing

-- HI Marin Headlands Hostel: budget hostel, dorm-style and private rooms, comfortable beds, communal kitchen, games room, on-site laundry.
+Tucked away in the midst of multiple Marin Headlands attractions, HI Marin Headlands Hostel is a budget hostel with dorm-style and private rooms with comfortable beds.
+Guests can utilize the communal kitchen, games room, and on-site laundry.

 San Francisco Day Trips & Things to Do with Kids: Sausalito is among the top day trips from San Francisco, but staying here and planning excursions into the city is a great alternative for those who prefer to have quiet nights.
 This is an exceptionally appealing option for families who can easily wind down in the evening after a day of exploring San Francisco with the kids.

 San Francisco Sightseeing: Among San Francisco's top tourist attractions, you will find museums, neighborhoods, and historic landmarks.
 Despite its notoriously hilly landscape, a walking tour of San Francisco is one of the most enjoyable ways to appreciate its unique character — with the knowledge that you can always hop aboard one of the iconic cable cars for a break with no shame, all in the name of proper sightseeing.